adstuart/azure-vnet-beyond-500-spokes/README.md

 We can also make use of common ExpressRoute circuits without hitting UDR limits with Global VNet Peering, as Azure Virtual WAN [Routing Preference](https://learn.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing-preference) takes care of the spoke-hub-hub-spoke routing for us.

 Please note [Routing Intent Policies](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies) are required to enable the flow shown below using Firewalls within the Virtual WAN Hub.
 This feature is in preview today.
 Today, this design also will only work with Azure Firewall, as no other E/W Firewalls are currently available as NVA-in-hub partners.
+(Some are on the way, E.g. Fortinet).
+(See NVA-in-hub official docs).

 ![](images/2022-11-02-10-08-54.png)

 ### [2b] Tiered VNets with Virtual WAN static routes

+This pattern, often referred to as the "tiered vnet" design, or using "indirect spokes" if somewhat common now, and allows the use of Azure Firwall in the Hub-VNet that hangs off Virtual WAN.
+The UDR complexity is relatively low, and you continue to benefit from using Azure Virtual WAN for Global Routing.

+Remember static routes, today, are locally signifcant in Virtual WAN so you will need a static route on every hub, for every Hub VNet that is connected, regardless of its region.

 - Daniel Mauser's lab  guide: https://github.com/dmauser/azure-virtualwan/tree/main/inter-region-nva